pyeventsourcing/eventsourcing/docs/topics/introduction.rst

-To demonstrate how storing and retrieving domain events can be used effectively as a persistence mechanism in an event-sourced application, this library also has a domain module that include a base classe for event-sourced aggregates, and it has an application module that includes a base class for event-sourced applications.
+To demonstrate how storing and retrieving domain events can be used effectively as a persistence mechanism in an event-sourced application, this library also has a domain module that includes a base class for event-sourced aggregates, and it has an application module that includes a base class for event-sourced applications.
 The library documentation includes a range of examples of different styles for writing event-sourced aggregates and applications.